danielyoungkimball/oneoff-mvp/SETUP.md

 - Vector search uses server-side embedding generation
 - All database operations are validated and sanitized
 - Authentication state is managed through secure cookies
+- User data is automatically synced between auth and users table
+- Friend recommendations are properly secured with user authorization

 ## 📊 Monitoring